<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Option 3 sounds promising, but it depends on one question: How does an NUA strategy actually work?

-The tax benefit comes when you transfer the company stock from your 401(k) to a taxable account, like a brokerage account
+The tax benefit comes when you transfer the company stock from your 401k to a taxable account, like a brokerage account.

-For income tax purposes, the shares you received in your 401(k) plan have two parts: the cost basis, which is what you paid for the shares; and the appreciation, which is the current value of the shares minus the cost basis.
+For income tax purposes, the shares you received in your 401k plan have two parts: the cost basis, which is what you paid for the shares; and the appreciation, which is the current value of the shares minus the cost basis.

 Taking strategic distributions from retirement accounts

 You may want to consider meeting your income needs in retirement by first drawing down taxable accounts rather than tax-deferred accounts.
-By taking retirement distributions from taxable accounts first, you'll allow the investments in tax-deferred accounts to grow further, maximizing tax-efficient growth.
+By taking retirement distributions from taxable accounts first, you'll allow the investments in tax-deferred accounts to grow further, optimizing tax-efficient growth.

 Two flexible distribution options for your IRA